-FRIDAY, AUGUST 15
+FRIDAY, AUGUST 19

-7am - 10am

-Leadville Race Series HQ, 316 Harrison
+7am - 10am Leadville Race Series HQ, 316 Harrison

-MANDATORY medical check-in.
-See section titled medical check-in.
-Photo ID is required.
-Racer check-in and packet pickup.
-Packets must be picked up in person-they will not be mailed or given to others.
+Racer check-in and packet pickup for all athletes as well as medical check-in for those athletes with concerns.
+Packets must be picked up in person - they will not be mailed or given to others.

-8am - 2pm
+8am-2pm

 Pre-race Expo.
-The Expo will be located in the parking lot of the Lake County Middle School, 1000 West 6th St.
+The Expo will be located in the parking lot of the Lake County High School, 1000 West 6th St.